Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator

 {The triangular lattice is obtained on a square lattice by properly deforming and assigning interactions between each spin and its six neighbors.
-The corresponding deformed Fourier mask is shown in FIG. \ref{fig3}(a) (see the Supplementary Material \cite{supp} for details).} We engineer the Fourier mask to include the NN interactions and the NNN interactions along the main diagonal of the square lattice.
+The corresponding deformed Fourier mask is shown in FIG.~\ref{fig3}(a) (see \cite{supp} for details).} We engineer the Fourier mask to include the NN interactions and the NNN interactions along the main diagonal of the square lattice.
 To distinguish the two different phase transitions, we use the specific heat $C_V = \frac{\beta^2}{N}\left(\langle \mathcal{H}^2\rangle-\langle \mathcal{H}\rangle^2 \right)$ to characterize the second-order phase transition \cite{lee_phase_1998}, while use the helicity modulus to characterize the BKT phase transition.
-As seen in FIG. \ref{fig3}(b), the specific heat has a peak at $T_c=0.48J$ and the intersection of $Y(T)$ and $ \tilde{Y}(T)$ is at the $T_\text{BKT}\approx0.43J$.
+As shown in FIG.~\ref{fig3}(b), the specific heat has a peak at $T_c=0.48J$ and the intersection of $Y(T)$ and $ \tilde{Y}(T)$ is at the $T_\text{BKT}\approx0.43J$.
 Our results reveal two distinct phase transitions for the antiferromagnetic XY model on a triangular lattice, in which the second-order phase transition occurs at a slightly higher temperature than the BKT phase transition, consistent with high-accuracy numerical simulations \cite{okumura_spin-chirality_2011}.
-Meanwhile, the geometrical frustration of the ground states is demonstrated by the angle between any two spin pairs, which is $2\pi/3$ within each triangular unit (see Fig. \ref{fig3}(a) for one of the ground states and Supplementary Material \cite{supp} for details).
+Meanwhile, the geometrical frustration of the ground states is demonstrated by the angle between any two spin pairs, which is $2\pi/3$ within each triangular unit (see \cite{supp} for one of the ground states generated by FPS).
 Therefore, FPS is a reliable tool for studying complex phase-transition behavior involving frustrations.